b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 Now picture the LDS church owning a shopping mall and apartment complex.

 None of those things are pearl-clutching revelations to bring the masses to grab their pitchforks and start lynching.
 They definitely feel out of place, though.
 The public image of these organizations and religions is that they're charitable, running on donations, not engaging in any commercial business.
-I feel a lot of cognitive dissonance reading about it. *I was raised to believe that the Church runs on donated tithes.*
+I feel a lot of cognitive dissonance reading about it. *I was raised to believe that the Church runs on donated tithes*.

 I cannot understate this enough: mishandling tithing is not a problem that reading scriptures and praying is going to fix.
 This is not a problem that will be fixed by humming a hymn and taking sacrament.
 I want accountability.